tsums/quiziato/README.md

 The app uses web sockets to provide realtime communication to connected mobile devices in the classroom, while the instructor manages the course session through the web dashboard.

+This is the Web Dashboard and Backend for Quiziato™.
+The backend and web interface can be found [here](https://github.com/MichaelSelsky/quiziato).

 ## Features
 - Accounts & Authentication
 - Instructor can create Multiple Choice Questions